 Where to stay in Nuwara Eliya

-The experience here with regards to the accommodation was not so good for us, so I wouldn’t necessarily recommend the hotel we stayed in, but you could try the Jetwing St. Andrew’s hotel which I find to be very charming and torn from an English movie.
+The experience here with regards to the accommodation was not so good for us, so I wouldn’t necessarily recommend the hotel we stayed in.
+But you could try the Jetwing St. Andrew’s hotel which I find to be very charming and torn from an English movie.

 Another option, also from the Jetwing hotel, is the small and cozy Cottage by Jetwing, a contemporary colonial house in the heart of Sri Lanka.
+Guests staying here loved the food and the old school vibe of this property.

 Choosing to stay in one of the true colonial houses you will live your stay in Little England, as they call Nuwara Eliya, to the fullest.